 Mann Hall was named for Carroll Lamb Mann, an alumnus and head of the Department of Civil Engineering from 1916 until his retirement in 1948.

-Fraternity court opens with new buildings to house Greek organizations on campus.
+Fraternity Court opened with new buildings to house Greek organizations on campus.

 The Faculty Club, built by Guy Crampton, contained a dining hall, tennis courts, a swimming pool and a golf course.
 It was established through the efforts of Richard Reynolds, an alumnus and tobacco company heir.

-A groundbreaking ceremony takes place for the construction of Carter Stadium (later Carter-Finley).
+A groundbreaking ceremony took place for the construction of Carter Stadium (later Carter-Finley Stadium).
 It was named for Nick and Harry Carter.

-The original Pullen Hall is destroyed by a fire, which a former student later admitted to setting.
-Pullen Hall was built in 1902, and was the center of campus activities in the early twentieth century.
-It was located on the site of the present-day Peele Hall parking lot.
-A few years later, another building on campus was built and named Pullen Hall.
+The original Pullen Hall was destroyed by a fire, which a former student later admitted to setting.
+The music department lost everything, including over 300 band instruments, four pianos, and $15,000 worth of sheet music.
+The fire also destroyed the department's facilities.
+Pullen Hall was built in 1902 and was the center of campus activities in the early twentieth century.
+It was located on the site of present-day Peele Hall parking lot.
+A few years later, ...
+More

-The final football game is played in Riddick Stadium.
-Members of the football team mob Harold Deters after he kicks the winning field goal against Florida State, resulting in a final score of 3-0.
+The last football game was played in Riddick Stadium.
+Members of the football team mobbed Harold Deters after he kicked the winning field goal against Florida State which resulted in a final score of 3-0.

 Carroll Hall was named for Susan Catherine Colwell Carroll, a nurse who became the resident matron of the college infirmary.

-Sullivan Hall was originally built as a dorm and is named for William Henry Sullivan, a former president of the Alumni Association and board member on the UNC Board of Trustees.
+Sullivan Hall was originally built as a dorm and was named for William Henry Sullivan, a former president of the Alumni Association and board member on the UNC Board of Trustees.

-Doak Field opens as the new facility for the baseball team.
+Doak Field opened as the new facility for the baseball team.

-Carter Stadium, as it was originally known, opened as the football team took on South Carolina; the stadium was dedicated during a halftime ceremony.
+Carter Stadium, as it was originally known, opened as the football team took on South Carolina.
+Carter Stadium and the A.E.
+Finley Fieldhouse were dedicated during a halftime ceremony.

 The Dearstyne Avian Health Center was named for Roy Styring Dearstyne, who served as professor of poultry science and pathologist for the Agricultural Experiment Station starting in 1922.

-The School of Design Library was named in honor of Mrs. Lyons, librarian at the school for 20 years.
+The School of Design Library was named in honor of Harrye B. Lyons, librarian at the school for 20 years.

-University Plaza (called "The Brickyard") was designed by Richard C. Bell, landscape architect.
-It was conceived as a public gathering place in the European tradition and has often been described as reminiscent of Saint Mark's Square in Venice.
+University Plaza, called "The Brickyard," was designed by landscape architect Richard C. Bell.
+It was conceived as a public gathering place in the European tradition and was described as reminiscent of Saint Mark's Square in Venice.

-A majority of Riddick Stadium is demolished to make room for more parking on campus.
-SAS Hall now stands on the site Riddick Stadium once occupied.
+A majority of Riddick Stadium was demolished to make room for more parking on campus.
+SAS Hall was built on the site Riddick Stadium once occupied.

 The Cell Library was founded as a departmental library for mathematics and named for John W. Cell, head of the Department of Mathematics.